BjBodner/old-portfolio/Machine_Learning_and_Optimization_Projects/Trio_Optimizer/Readme.md

-# the Trio Optimization Algorithm
+# The Trio Optimization Algorithm

 The Trio framework was created as a boosting framework for optimization algorithms.